 All members of the Atkinson community are encouraged to act in ways that support a culture of honor, whether it be in regard to their own actions or the actions of others.
 As such, all members of the Atkinson community should feel empowered to address Honor Code violations and potential Honor Code violations.

 If a member of the community is aware that a student or group of students is considering violating the Honor Code, it is appropriate to remind those considering violating the Code that they have other choices, and that it is always better for a student to do their own work even if it means they will get a lower grade on a test or assignment than to experience the personal, academic and professional consequences associated with violating the Honor Code.
 If the student has already violated the Honor Code, it is appropriate to encourage the person to tell the professor or the Honor Code Officer of their violation.
-The Honor Code Officer for the Early Career/Career Change program is Judy O'Neill, Associate Dean and Director of Admission.
-The Honor Code Officer for the MBA for Professionals program is Alex Subert, Assistant Dean and Director of Admission.
+The Honor Code Officer for the Early Career/Career Change program is Betsy Reed, Associate Dean and Director of Admission.
+The Honor Code Officer for the MBA for Professionals program is Alex Subert, Associate Dean and Director of Admission.

 If the concerned member or the Atkinson Community does not feel comfortable talking with the student who violated the code, the person is encouraged to talk with the professor or the Honor Code Officer.
 The concerned person may also want to use the links below for guidance.

 The Atkinson Honor Code supplements, but does not replace, Willamette University policies related to student conduct.
 Incidents of conduct involving interpersonal violence, harassment, sexual misconduct, discrimination, dating violence, domestic violence, threats of violence, theft, damage to property, weapons, illegal use or abuse of alcohol or drugs, failure to comply with the terms of any agreement or sanctions imposed in accordance with the Willamette University Student Rights & Responsibilities, will generally be processed through the Willamette University conduct process.